Capital Gazette shooting: Incident

 Sometime after 2 p.m.
 (EDT) on June 28, 2018, Jarrod Ramos arrived at The Capitals offices on Bestgate Road.
-He barricaded the rear exit of the office with a Barracuda Intruder Defense system device to prevent people from escaping, and another exit had another such device near it, but not deployed, and then he entered the building with a 12-gauge Mossberg 500 pump-action shotgun and a backpack laden with smoke bombs, flashbang devices, and grenades.
+He barricaded the rear exit of the office with a Barracuda Intruder Defense system device to prevent people from escaping, and another exit had another such device near it, but not deployed, and then he entered the building with a left-handed 12-gauge Mossberg 590A1L pump-action shotgun and a backpack laden with smoke bombs, flashbang devices, and grenades.
 Police later said that the gun had been purchased legally in the previous 18 months.

 Around 2:30 p.m., Ramos "shot through the glass door to the office and opened fire on multiple employees", according to Phil Davis, a courts and crime reporter for the Capital who took refuge as the shooting began.
 Davis later described hearing the gunman reload.

 Wendi Winters, a reporter, charged the gunman with a trash can and recycling bin, screaming at him, distracting him long enough for survivors to escape or take refuge between filing cabinets.
 Ramos then shot her.

 The Anne Arundel County Police Department received reports of the shooting around 2:34 pm; officers reportedly arrived within one minute of their dispatch.
 The police discovered Ramos underneath a desk in the office, and surveillance within the office documented the incident and helped identify him as the perpetrator.
 Davis described the newspapers' offices as a "war zone" after the shooting.

 Several injured victims were sent to Anne Arundel Medical Center for treatment.
 County police evacuated 170 people from the building to a reunification center set up at the nearby Westfield Annapolis shopping center.
 Survivors were later interviewed by the criminal investigations unit of the Anne Arundel County Police Department.